 For all WinGD X-DF engines, the ECS requires the installation of a power meter in the shaft line.
-This is to measure required parameters (see Table 1-6).
+The measurement accuracy must fulfil the requirements as defined in Table 1-6.
 The position of the shaft power meter is usually as close as possible to the main engine's flywheel.
-In the case of a PTO/PTI/PTH installation on the driving end side, this means that the shaft power meter is usually installed between the PTO/PTI/PTH and the main engine's flywheel (see Figure 4-55, 4-101).
+In the case of a PTO/PTI/PTH installation on the driving end side, this means that the shaft power meter is usually installed between the PTO/PTI/PTH and the main engine's flywheel (see Figure 4-76, 4-129).
 Alternatively, the mechanical power of the PTO must be calculated and transferred to the ECS through the Propulsion Control System (PCS).
 This enables the ECS to determine the total mechanical power output of the engine, which is required for the engine operation (see Figure 5-1, 5-1).
 The same calculation method must be applied to a PTO installation on the free end side.